Don’t Let Asbestos Ruin Your Plans

 Is it safe to live or work in a building that contains asbestos?

 As long as asbestos-containing materials (ACMs) are in good condition and not disturbed, it is generally safe to live in a building that contains asbestos.
+However, an asbestos re-inspection is recommended periodically.

 However, if ACMs are damaged or deteriorating, they may release asbestos fibers into the air and pose a health risk.
 In such cases, it is important to have the ACMs repaired or removed by a qualified asbestos abatement professional like Peerless Environmental LLC.